Pensions in Canada

 Maple Leaf Foods Inc.

-- Acted for WestJet Airlines on its C$5bn acquisition by Onex Corporation,
+- Advised WestJet Airlines Ltd. on pensions issues related to its acquisition by Onex Corporation for approximately C$5bn.

 Koskie Minsky LLP